ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 It was of minor note then but I was suspicious at the time of possible DNC sabateouring from within the people I was working with, though again, I thought little of this beyond paranoia at the time.

-3. *Me To Flatley Inc to Sam Hodges to Biden Harris DOJ to Razzlekhan to Netflix to Obama*
+3. *Me To Senger-Huel to Sam Hodges to Biden Harris DOJ to Razzlekhan to Netflix to Obama*

 In the beggining of 2022, major Democratic donor Netflix's CEO was Reed Hastings.
 Per the NYT: